GarrettBeatty/Video-Classification-with-SIFT/README.md

 * **Garrett Beatty**

+## Future Plans
+Get ViF to work.
+Matlab cannot open AVI files on Mac, so I need to investigate a work-around.

 ## License

 This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details